 Future planning with a bullet journal can be tough.
 Anyone with a hectic job is juggling today’s to-do’s and trying to remember what they were supposed to follow up on from last week.
 My last job was super crazy.
 I had a large number of requests, tasks, actions, and follow-ups that I was managing.
 At the same time, I needed to keep track of deadlines and when requests I had sent out were due back.
 My daily entries of my bullet journal were not cutting it.
-I was having a hard time remembering to add things to Outlook and when I was really diligent, my Outlook was so crowded it failed to be functional.
+I was having a hard time remembering to add things to Outlook and even when I was really diligent, my Outlook was so crowded it failed to be functional.
 Personally, the inability to “flip forward” as you would in a planner is the biggest shortcoming of my work notebook system.
 I tried to use the Calendex system, but this did not work for me.
 Making monthly spreads far enough in advance was always a challenge.
 I would finish a notebook and need to copy all the monthly pages.
 It was too much hassle.
 I needed a paper planner to supplement my bullet journal.
 (To read my reviews of different paper planners, click here.)

 This post contains affiliate links.
 This means that I may receive a small commission (at no cost to you) if you subscribe or purchase something through the links provided.
 You can read more here.